UW-GDA/gda_course_2021/resources/conda.md

 `jupyter lab`

 This will launch your browser and bring up the jupyter lab interface.
 Now, you can open and run the GDA course notebooks, or create your own notebooks with the GDA environment.

-To load the classic Jupyter notebook interface:
-`jupyter notebook`

-_If using the classic notebook interface, you should use the matplotlib backend _ `matplotlib %notebook` _ instead of the_ `matplotib %widget` _we used in Jupyter lab._

 ## Removing or starting over